donnyquixotic/bash-jobprocessor/README.md

 There is a lot of room for substantial refactoring, and more error handling for edge cases & bad input.

-Also, api/route logic should be separated and run as an independent module.
+Also, api/route logic should be separated and run as an independent module as well as the processing logic.

 ## External modules used